marcin-bawolski/kicad-libs/README.md

-collection of Kicad 5.1 shcematic symbols and pcb footprints
+collection of Kicad 5.1 schematic symbols and pcb footprints